iSEE Congress

 2:45 p.m.
 Panel 4: Carbon Reduction Strategies for a Net Zero Economy

-Focus Statement: Addressing climate change may be best addressed by focusing on the most demonstrable symptom of the problem—carbon dioxide and other greenhouse gasses in the atmosphere.
+Focus Statement: Climate change may be best addressed by focusing on the most demonstrable symptom of the problem — carbon dioxide and other greenhouse gasses in the atmosphere.
 Can they be removed and stored permanently?
 Where can they be stored?
 Or can excess greenhouse gasses be captured and used to create other products?

 Panelists: